SummaryRead the full fact sheet

 Paracetamol or a cool compress on the injection site might be required to ease the discomfort.

 Sometimes, a small, hard lump (nodule) at the injection site may persist for some weeks or months.
 This should not be of concern and requires no treatment.

 If an adverse event following immunisation is unexpected, persistent or severe, or if you are worried about yourself or your child's condition after immunisation, see your doctor or immunisation nurse as soon as possible, or go directly to a hospital.

 It is also important to seek medical advice if you (or your child) are unwell, as this may be due to other illness rather than because of the immunisation.

-Adverse events that occur following immunisation may be reported to the Victorian Surveillance of Adverse Events Following Vaccination in the Community (SAEFVIC) Line.
+Adverse events that occur following immunisation may be reported to the Line.
 SAEFVIC is the central reporting service in Victoria for any significant adverse events following immunisations.
-You can discuss with your immunisation provider how to report adverse events in other states or territories.
+Visit for information on how to report adverse events in other states or territories.